FrannDzs/nVidia-modded-Inf/NVIDIA Profile Inspector/nVidia Inspector Options Explained.md

 * You start the test with F12.
 There is no visual indicator when it's done (since we disabled the overlay).
 * The results can be found under _/Documents/OCAT/captures_.
 You can e.g. inspect _perf_summary_ directly via LibreOffice.

 CapFrameX is optional but it's benefit is that you get nice looking results.

+## What are the best mining hashrate settings?
+* CUDA - Force P2 State - needs to be set to "Off"
+* Power managment mode - needs to be set to "Prefer maximum performance"

 ## References